ChrisJefferson/stacscheck/manuals/installing-stacscheck.rst

 `stacscheck` there.
 In fact, `stacscheck` was developed in WSL on Windows!

 `stacscheck` has only a single requirement -- ``python3``.
-Many systems come with ``python3`` installed, so first try just running `python3`` and see if it works.
+Many systems come with ``python3`` installed, so first try  running `python3` and see if it works.
 If it doesn't, try looking at the instructions on the `Python Wiki <https://wiki.python.org/moin/BeginnersGuide/Download>`_ .
 Remember that if you installed WSL on Windows, you want to follow the instructions for Ubuntu, not Windows!

 Once you have installed `python3`, the easiest way to install `stacscheck` is pip::